Battle of Agordat (1941): 31 January

 The attack on Mount Laquatat and the pass between Mount Laquatat and Mount Cochen (where the defenders were commanded by Colonel Luziani) was renewed by the 1st Battalion, Royal Fusiliers behind the four Matildas, to break through the last obstacle before the Agordat plain.
 The final assault took place from 11:00 a.m. – 2:00 p.m. with the Anglo-Indian infantry preceded by Matilda tanks which crushed the Italian defences within a few minutes, overwhelmed the Italian artillery and destroyed eleven M11/39 tanks and Fiat L3 tankettes, some of which were crewed by German volunteers from ships in the port of Massawa.

 Several counter-attacks by the Askari and the Amhara Cavalry in the open failed and the 3/1st Punjab passed through the Fusiliers to attack four fortified hills, known as Tinker, Tailor, Soldier and Sailor.
 Tinker and Tailor had been captured as night fell and the Punjabis dug in to face Italian counter-attacks but these did not occur.
 Apprehensive of being trapped if the Keren road was cut behind them, the defenders retreated in some confusion towards Keren, while the Indian and British infantry pursued towards Agordat.
 The British took 1,000 prisoners along with 14 damaged tanks, 43 guns and all the heavy equipment.
-During the pursuit, another 1,000 prisoners were taken and Agordat was occupied on 1 February.
+Agordat was occupied on 1 February.
+During the advance to Keren, another 1,000 prisoners were taken.
+Gazelle Force, which was leading the pursuit and reluctant to halt to take prisoners, drove past mobs of Italian soldiers attempting to surrender, leaving them for other British units to deal with.